woodykang/CausticSNUpy/README.md

 ## How to use
 ### Input file
-Input file must follow the following format:
+If you are using `run_from_file`, the input file must follow the following format:
 * The first line of the input file may either have 1 or 4 numbers.
     * The first line should be in format `N` or `N RA DEC VEL`, where N is the number of galaxies in the data, RA and DEC are the right ascension and declination of the cluster center (both in deg), and VEL is the radial velocity of the cluster center (in km/s).